Universal, 12 Chapters, 1934. Starring Onslow Stevens, Ada Ince, Walter Miller, James Durkin, Richard Cramer, William Desmond, J. Frank Glendon.

 In many ways, Vanishing Shadow looks forward to Flash Gordon and other famous science-fiction cliffhangers of the 1930s; while earlier cliffhangers such as Phantom of the Air and Tailspin Tommy touched lightly on weird science, Vanishing Shadow can claim the distinction of being the first out-and-out sci-fi sound serial.
 Its fantastic elements are not mere throwaways but are central to the plot.
 The “vanishing ray” is used by multiple characters–Stanley, Gloria, Van Dorn, even Dorgan–to great effect throughout the cliffhanger, and Van Dorn’s “Destroying Ray” and metal-melting ray also play a major part in the action.
 The best of the serial’s effects, however, is saved for last–the large and menacing robot that Van Dorn unveils in Chapter Ten and sends to wreak memorable havoc in Chapter Eleven.
 The props and special effects used to make these gadgets look believable are quite well-done, particularly the slow fadeout/fade-in effect that results from the vanishing ray’s use.

-Vanishing Shadow is light on the fistfights and gunfights that so many serials are built around, but the cliffhanger’s pace is so fast and its characters so interesting that this omission is barely noticed by the viewer; the invisible Stanley’s various maneuvers to outsmart the Barnett gang are a novel and fascinating change of pace from the typical serial brawls.
+Vanishing Shadow is light on the fistfights and gunfights that so many serials are built around, but the cliffhanger’s pace is so fast and its gimmicks and characters so interesting that this omission is barely noticed by the viewer; for example, the invisible Stanley’s various maneuvers to outsmart the Barnett gang are a novel and fascinating change of pace from the typical serial brawls.
 The chapterplay’s only extended fight scene–a violent tussle between Stanley and Barnett in the latter’s office in Chapter Eight–is quite memorable, however, partly because it’s not redundant of prior action.
 The serial’s chapter endings vary from typical car crashes and explosions to “situational” endings that merely close the episode on a startling note.
 The most exciting ending, however, is the climax of Chapter Eleven, which finds Stanley being crushed by Van Dorn’s rogue robot, which has already scattered Barnett’s gun-wielding henchmen in a genuinely impressive sequence.

 The chapterplay’s cast is excellent, all the performers bringing absolute conviction to the script’s mix of melodrama and sci-fi.
 The suave, polished Onslow Stevens, who seemed somewhat miscast as a Western hero in Heroes of the West, is perfect for the role of Stanley Stanfield–a protagonist who uses his brains as well as his fists.
 Stevens manages to give his character both the heroic determination appropriate to an underdog who’s opposing a powerful grafter and the shrewd intelligence suited to the inventor of a vanishing ray.
 Ada Ince, with her cheerful smile and soft Kentucky drawl, makes a very sympathetic heroine; her continual concern for her scoundrel of a father could seem ridiculous in some actresses’ hands, but her warm personality helps her make it seem believable and admirable.